Owez/yark/README.md

 # yark

-YouTube archiving made simple
+YouTube archiving made simple.

 Yark lets you continuously archive all videos and metadata of a channel.
-You can also view your archive as a seemless offline website 😎
+You can also view your archive as a seemless offline website 🦾

 ## Installation